morpho-matters/morpholib/docs/guides/basic-guide.md

 layer = morpho.Layer([mypoint, grid], view=[-10,10, -10,10])
 ```

-But this can also be changed after layer construction by modifying the layer's \texttt{camera} attribute:
+But this can also be changed after layer construction by modifying the layer's ``camera`` attribute:

 ```python
 # Change the view after layer construction